Simulations

 His public ledger arrived with him.
 The criminal record log is visible to every private security operator, landlord, employer, and community in -3.
 The voluntary libertarian community in the better districts read his file within hours of his arrival.
 He was not admitted to the gated areas.
 He understood why — they had built something worth protecting and had the private means to protect it.

-Daily survival organised itself around the automated drops — food and water arriving on a fixed schedule in designated zones.
+Daily survival organized itself around the automated drops — food and water arriving on a fixed schedule in designated zones.
 Those zones were contested.
 Within his first month he had affiliated with a crew that controlled access to one of the more productive points.
 The arrangement required contribution.
 He contributed.
 The social contract in -3 is not the civilization's moral logic — it is mutual interest and risk calculation.
 But it functions.

 He knew there was nowhere to go.
 The resentment toward upper layers — particularly -2, which retained satellite-serviced revival and victim restoration that -3 did not — was a consistent feature of the social psychology around him.
-He did not produce organised opposition.
+He did not produce organized opposition.
 The walls were not permeable.
 He settled into the layer's rhythms, which was not the same thing as accepting them.

 Civilizational Stress Tests